top of page

 The Detroit Black Community Food Sovereignty Network (DBCFSN) seeks experienced, socially conscious candidates for multiple employment opportunities.
 DBCFSN is a dynamic non-profit organization that works to build food sovereignty in Detroit’s Black community.
 Widely considered a leader in the field, DBCFSN works in food policy, urban agriculture, youth development, public education, and food co-op development.
-Scroll down to view the job openings below.
+Check frequently for new postings.

-helpful.
-These jobs require physical and mental stamina to meet various challenges.
+and culture is helpful.
+These jobs require physical and mental stamina to meet various

 Farmers report to the Farm Manager and are responsible for:

-Under the leadership of the Farm Manager, performing a variety of tasks necessary
+• Under the leadership of the Farm Manager, performing a variety of tasks

-for the progress, maintenance, and growth of the farm, including but not limited to:-
+necessary for the progress, maintenance, and growth of the farm, including but not limited to:

-Hoop house and field crop production, including planting, cultivating, and
+• Hoop house and field crop production, including planting, cultivating, and irrigating crops.

-Conducting research on the best techniques to troubleshoot production
+• Researching the best techniques to troubleshoot production challenges or exploring

 EXPERIENCE